thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

 ### x86_64 exemplars

 A few x86_64 exemplars exist to explore the scope of issues raised by RISCV exemplars.
-The `x86_64/exemplars` directory shows how optimizing gcc-14 compilations handle simple loops and builtins like `memcpy` for various microarchitectures.
+The `x86_64/exemplars` directory shows how optimizing gcc-14 compilations handle simple loops and built-ins like `memcpy` for various microarchitectures.

 Intel microarchitectures can be grouped into common profiles like `x86-64-v2`, `x86-64-v3`, and `x86-64-v4`.
-Each has its own set of instruction set extensions, so an optimizing compiler like gcc-14 will autovectorize loops and builtins differently for each microarchitecture.
+Each has its own set of instruction set extensions, so an optimizing compiler like gcc-14 will autovectorize loops and built-ins differently for each microarchitecture.

 The `memcpy` exemplar set includes source code and three executables compiled from that source code with `-march=x86-64-v2`, `-march=x86-64-v3`, and
 `-march=x86-64-v4`.
 The binutils-2.41 `objdump` disassembly is provided for each executable, for comparison with Ghidra's disassembly window.